Children's Hospital is part of the UPMC family.

 Iron, or ferrous sulfate (Feosol®, Slow FE®) is a mineral that your body needs to produce red blood cells.
 When the body does not get enough iron, it cannot produce enough red blood cells to keep itself healthy.
 This is called iron-deficiency anemia.
 Lack of iron can cause tiredness, shortness of breath, and decreased physical performance.
 It also can increase the chance of a liver transplant patient getting infections.

-Ferrous sulfate is used to treat or prevent low levels of iron in the blood; it treats or prevents iron-deficiency anemia.
+Ferrous sulfate uses include treating or preventing low levels of iron in the blood; it treats or prevents iron-deficiency anemia.

 Foods rich in iron include lean red meat, beans, nuts, asparagus, oatmeal, and dried peaches.
 Vitamin C can increase the absorption of iron, which can be found in citrus fruits and fresh vegetables.
 Ferrous sulfate might be prescribed if your child is not able to maintain a healthy level of iron through diet alone after a liver transplant.

 Ferrous sulfate medication is taken by mouth.
 It is available in liquid form, as caplets, and as 300- and 324-mg tablets.

 Ferrous sulfate should be taken on an empty stomach and with water or fruit juice.
 However, if the medication upsets your child’s stomach, he or she can take ferrous sulfate with food.

 If your child misses a dose of ferrous sulfate, take it as soon as you or your child remembers.
 If you remember within two hours of your next scheduled dose, skip the missed dose and resume your child’s usual dosing schedule.
 Do not double the dose to catch up.